We are 5 minutes off the M50, Exit 12

 Rosie McManus DVM BSc

-Rosie graduated from the Trinity College Dublin in 2005 with an honours degree in Environmental Science.
+Rosie graduated from Trinity College Dublin in 2005 with an honours degree in Environmental Science.
 She then spent two years working as a raft and kayak guide all over the world before returning to university in Slovakia to become a vet.
 She qualified in 2011 and has been working in Ireland exclusively with small animals ever since .
 Rosie began working with us at the DSPCA Veterinary Hospital in May 2014.
 Surgery is her favourite thing to do but she also loves meeting and advising people with new puppies and kittens!
 She has a cat called Peggy and a dog, a weimaraner called Johnjoe and she loves getting out in the hills with him in her spare time.

 Aisling Murray BSc RVN

 Aisling began her career as a veterinary assistant in 2005.
 She worked in practice in Kildare while studying animal welfare, grooming and behaviour before going on to qualify as a veterinary nurse (BSc Hons) from UCD in 2013.
-She joined our team at the DSPCA veterinary hospital as head veterinary nurse in April 2014.
-In December 2016 Aisling took over the role of practice manager.
-She has an avid interest in veterinary writing, her work has been published in an international veterinary journal and also in UK based magazines.
-Aisling lives in Kildare with her cats Fintan and Ollie and her golden retriever Cooper.
+She joined our team at the DSPCA Veterinary hospital as head veterinary nurse in April 2014.
+In December 2016 Aisling took over the role of practice manager, she is currently enrolled in the University of Liverpool studying Veterinary Business Management.
+She has an avid interest in veterinary writing, having had work published in an international veterinary journal and she is a regular contributor to UK based magazines.
+Aisling lives in Kildare with her husband, daughter and cats Fintan, Ollie, Maggie & Jasper.

 Sarah Corcoran BSc.
 RVN